selgik/selgik/README.md

-#### 👋 Hi, I'm Sylvia!
-Here I posted data analytics projects for your inspiration!
+### Data analytic projects in this page include:
 -  👀  How to interpret results from survey?
 Go to Prepare-survey
 -  ⏰  How to reduce time and error working in Excel?
 Go to Automate-data-entry
 -  🧹  How to clean and prepare data for analysis?
 Go to SQL-practice
 -  📊  How to visualize findings?
 Go to Data-visualization

 <!---
+👋 Hi, I'm Sylvia!
+Here I posted data analytics projects for your inspiration!
 - 👋 Hi, I’m @selgik
 - 👀 I’m interested in SQL, Tableau, VBA, Automation
 - 🌱 I’m currently learning Data Analytics